Fakahatchee | 003 gal.

 Disclaimer: Please note that not all plants and trees are permitted in all residential areas.
 Homeowners are responsible for consulting their Homeowners Association (HOA) rules to ensure compliance before planting.

-Fakahatchee Grass is a bold native ornamental commonly found along Floridaās rivers, hammocks, and swamps.
+Fakahatchee Grass is a bold native ornamental commonly found along Florida’s rivers, hammocks, and swamps.
 Its upright, grass-like green leaves form broad, fountain-shaped mounds reaching 4 to 6 feet in height and 2 to 4 feet in width, providing strong vertical interest in the landscape.
 The foliage features sharply toothed edges, and in late spring, flower spikes rise above the blades, displaying soft hues of white, pink, yellow, or rust.
 As cooler weather arrives, the foliage shifts to a warm copper tone, offering year-round visual appeal.
 This species also serves as a larval host for 3 different skipper butterflies, enhancing its ecological value.
+Well-suited to full sun or partial shade, Fakahatchee Grass thrives in moist soils but adapts readily to drier, sandy, or loamy sites once established.
+It exhibits notable drought tolerance, endures some salt spray, and rebounds quickly from frost damage.
+It's graceful, swaying form brings texture and movement to gardens, making it ideal for borders, rain gardens, and as a focal point in native or pollinator-friendly plantings.
+Pair it with Swamp Milkweed or Blue Flag Iris to create a vibrant, wildlife-supporting design.

 Mature Height: